 Some people may feel insecure about these changes and struggle with their self-image.
 The emotional side effects of cancer surgery are as important to treat as the physical side effects.
-Before cancer surgery, talk with your doctor about how it will affect your appearance and abilities and ask about options for reconstructive surgery or prostheses.
+Before cancer surgery, talk with your doctor about how it will affect your appearance and abilities.
+Ask about options for reconstructive surgery or prostheses.
+And, ask about situations that might come up during surgery that would cause a different outcome.
 Learn more about surgery for specific types of cancer.

 You may also want to consider talking with a counselor who can help you cope with these changes to your body.
 In addition, some patients find it helpful to join a support group of other patients in similar situations.

 Certain types of surgery may affect patients’ sexual and reproductive health.
 In particular, talk with your doctor before your surgery about how it may affect your fertility.
 Fertility is a woman’s ability to conceive a child or maintain a pregnancy and a man’s ability to father a child.
 Learn more about fertility concerns and fertility preservation options for women and for men.